markd2/MarkDnD/ThirdAdventure/ruins-ground-floor.md

 * Curtains / etc.
 * Tall "hole in the ceiling"

 ### 7 - Backstage

 * Full of props / sets
-* Harpy up in the rafters.
-Fat.
+* Harpy up in the rafters. (a.k.a.
+Noisy)  Fat.
 Nomming on a big rat
 * HARPY POOP EVERYWHERE
-* "For a while Gwatney was looking for harpy poop.
+* "We heard someone in Castle-Lantern was looking for harpy poop on the QT.
 Nobody understood why"
+  - where would they have heard that?

 ### 8 - backstage hallway